hashicorp/consul/website/source/docs/guides/deployment.html.md

 This spreads the load across nodes at the possible expense of losing full consistency guarantees.
 Typically this means that a very small number of recent writes may not be included.
 The omitted writes are typically limited to data written in the last `100ms` or less from the recovery point.
 This is usually suitable for disaster recovery.
 However, the system can’t guarantee how stale this may be if executed against a partitioned server.

-## 1.5 Node Removal
+## Node Removal

 Failed nodes will be automatically removed after 72 hours.
 This can happen if a node does not shutdown cleanly or if the process supervisor does not give the agent long enough to gracefully leave the cluster.
 Until then, Consul periodically tries to reconnect to the failed node.
 After 72 hours, Consul will reap failed nodes and stop trying to reconnect.

-This sequence can be accelerated with the [`force-leave`](https://www.consul.io/docs/commands/force-leave.html) command.
+This sequence can be accelerated with the [`force-leave`](/docs/commands/force-leave.html) command.
 Nodes running as servers will be removed from the Raft quorum.
 Force-leave may also be used to remove nodes that have accidentally joined the datacenter.
 Force-leave can only be applied to the nodes in its respective datacenter and cannot be executed on the nodes outside the datacenter.

-Alternately, server nodes can also be removed using `remove-peer` if `force-leave` is not effective in removing the nodes.
+Alternately, servers can be removed using [`remove-peer`](/docs/commands/operator/raft.html#remove-peer) if `force-leave` is not effective in removing the nodes.

     $ consul operator raft remove-peer -address=x.x.x.x:8300

 ~> **NOTE** `remove-peer` only works on clusters that still have a leader.

-If the leader is affected by an outage, then [manual recovery](/docs/guides/outage.html#manual-recovery-using-peers-json) needs to be done.
+If the leader is affected by an outage, then read the [outage recovery](/docs/guides/outage.html) guide.
+Depending on your scenario, several options for recovery may be possible.

 To remove all agents that accidentally joined the wrong set of servers, clear out the contents of the data directory (`-data-dir`) on both client and server nodes.